Bike type guide

 Top providers for Sport bike

 No carrier quotes a sport bike cheaply, and switching insurers will not change that.
 Every insurer reads the same signals off a supersport — the performance, the theft rates on the popular models, the younger riders who tend to own them, and the heavier claims a crash produces — and prices the class above the all-bikes median accordingly.
-Expect a quote between $680 and $1,420 a year.
-Two coverage gaps deserve a sport-bike owner's attention before price does: a comprehensive deductible large enough to swallow much of a theft-prone bike's value, and the standard policy's track-day exclusion, which leaves any closed-course crash uncovered.
-Where the bike is stock and the record is clean, Geico tends to return the lowest of those high quotes.
+Expect a quote between $310 and $800 a year.
+Two coverage gaps deserve a sport-bike owner’s attention before price does: a comprehensive deductible large enough to swallow much of a theft-prone bike’s value, and the standard policy’s track-day exclusion, which leaves any closed-course crash uncovered.
+A stock bike and a clean record return the lowest of those high quotes, so the work is comparing the same coverage across several insurers.

 Why a sport bike has specific insurance considerations